bas-1994/2D3D/README.md

 # 2D3D
 2D3D registration

+IMPORTANT --> people following the course R reproducibility that are checking my code.
+Only review the parts #Packages #Data exploration and #multivariate analysis!!!!
+The other parts I might delete in the future or recode.
+It is work in progress so nothing is definitive yet

+# Open and/or update the project correctly in Github
 hoe het project updaten in die console: pwd # waar ben je? cd # zetten naar juiste map